 It's inevitable.
 At some point, your well thought out lessons are going to be interrupted by an emergency, a behavior issue, a parent, or something else.
 Sometimes, you are going to need your students to have something to work on independently while you take care of a problem.

 I always kept extra copies of these 8 reusable resources around just in case.
 They can be used over and over again with different topics or books.
 Having these activities ready to go helped relieve many stressful days throughout my years teaching.
+This is definitely one of the more essential teacher must-haves.

 4. A Clipboard and a Pencil